emacs-mirror/emacs/mps/manual/source/glossary/s.rst

         This means that mutator need not ensure that :term:`formatted objects <formatted object>` are always :term:`scannable
-        <scan>`, as long as it makes them so before the collector
+        <scan>`, as long as it makes them scannable before the
-        runs.
+        collector runs.

         .. opposite:: :term:`asynchronous garbage collector`.